-Check to make sure all appliances are stored and ready for travel.
-Switch your fridge to the travel setting and double check that your stove is off and the oven door is secured.
+Secure Your Appliances: Ensure all appliances are stowed properly.
+Change your fridge to the travel mode, double-check that your stove is turned off, and make sure the oven door is latched.

-Walk through the interior of the RV and make sure everything is secure.
-Check to make sure items inside the fridge and cupboards will not shift during transit, and make sure drawers and doors are locked.
-Don't forget to secure any additional gas cans and propane tanks and open any toy hauler garage exhaust vents.
+Secure the Interior: Conduct a walkthrough of the RV's interior.
+Make sure all items inside the fridge and cupboards won't move during transit.
+Check that all drawers and doors are locked.
+Don't forget to secure any additional gas cans and propane tanks and open any exhaust vents in the toy hauler garage.

-Walk the exterior of the trailer and make sure any moving parts are secured.
-Ensure all external RV items such as steps, decks, and handrails are properly stowed and check the roof for any clearance issues including antennae.
-Inspect the RV, tow vehicle, and hitch pins and touch everything to make sure it’s secure and ready to go.
+Exterior Checks: Walk around the exterior of your trailer to ensure that all moving parts are secured.
+Confirm that steps, decks, and handrails are properly stowed.
+Check the roof for potential clearance issues, including antennae.
+Inspect the RV, tow vehicle, and hitch pins, touching each to make sure they're secure.

-Finally, remember to remove wheel chocks as well as raise jacks and stabilizers before pulling out.
-Also, remember to grab your leveling blocks underneath the jacks and stabilizers.
-Do a final walk around to ensure you haven’t missed anything.
+Remove Wheel Chocks and Raise Jacks: Finally, remember to remove wheel chocks and raise all jacks and stabilizers before moving.
+Retrieve your leveling blocks from underneath the jacks and stabilizers.
+Take a moment to do one last walk-around to ensure nothing was missed.